markkpa/x99-t8d-and-x99-f8d-Opencore-Hackintosh/README.md

-USB Port Maps ARE NOW FIXED
+I had to create another USB Map to fix a different problem - I think I've got it now.
+USB Port Maps ARE NOW FIXED.

 All USB 3.0 ports work for USB 3.0 & USB 2.0 except the one USB 3.0 port in front and the 3rd USB 3.0 port in the back will NOT work for USB 2.0.
 All USB 2.0 ports are working.
 The previous map may have caused  network stuttering issues which also appear to be solved.